By Dr. Justin Marchegiani

 There are many common manifestations of gluten sensitivity, I call this the web of gluten sensitivity:

-This includes: Various anemia’s, type I diabetes, Hashimotos and other thyroid diseases, fibromyalgia, chronic fatigue syndrome, lupus, there is gut infections, skin issues (psoriasis, eczema, dermatitis herpetiformis), psychological and mood disorders (schizophrenia, depression).
+Various anemia’s, type I diabetes, Hashimotos and other thyroid diseases, fibromyalgia, chronic fatigue syndrome, lupus, there is gut infections, skin issues (psoriasis, eczema, dermatitis herpetiformis), psychological and mood disorders (schizophrenia, depression).

 I challenge you to Google scholar or pubmed search gluten or celiac disease with any disease of your choice.
 You will see many results come up in your search, proving the connection cannot be ignored.